VDR Solutions

 Sell-Side Diligence Room Setup

 The sell-side team controls what goes into the room and who sees what.
-Documents are organized by category — financial, legal, operational, HR, IP — with folder-level and document-level permissions ensuring each buyer group or advisor sees only the materials appropriate to their role.
-Watermarking embeds recipient-specific information into every viewed and downloaded document, creating a traceable chain for every copy in circulation.
+Documents are organized by category — financial, legal, operational, HR, IP — with folder-level and document-level permissions that keep each buyer group or advisor within the materials appropriate to their role.
+Watermarking embeds recipient-specific information into viewed and downloaded documents, creating a traceable chain for document copies in circulation.

-When new materials are uploaded, AI workflow triggers can fire automatically — extracting key terms, generating document summaries, or flagging items against a due diligence checklist without requiring the deal team to run those processes manually each time.
+When new materials are uploaded, agent run triggers can fire automatically — extracting key terms, generating document summaries, or flagging items against a due diligence checklist without requiring the deal team to run those processes manually each time.

 Buy-Side Review Visibility